-The critical point here is that corporations and other limited liability entities are institutions that have the potential to be both powerfully destabilizing and powerfully democratizing.
+The critical point here is that corporations and other limited liability entities have the potential to be both powerfully destabilizing and powerfully democratizing.
 Corporations are democratizing in two ways.
-First, on the demand side of the equation, the introduction of corporations and other limited liability entities permit decentralized capital formation.
-Society can pursue modernization and industrialization without the need for decisions regarding capital formation to be centralized in the hands of a few families, or even in the hands of the state.
-While such decentralization leads to very efficient investment decisions, it also facilitates societal power-sharing in ways that other forms of financial intermediation do not.
-Perhaps most importantly, when firms can raise the capital they need in the public capital markets, they no longer need to rely on the government or on other sources, such as powerful families, for funding.
-While this reduces rent-seeking in society significantly, it also reduces the power of government and of the richest individuals and families in society.
+First, on the demand side of the equation, the introduction of corporations and other limited liability entities permits decentralized capital formation.
+Society can pursue modernization and industrialization without concentrating decisions regarding capital formation in the hands of a few families, or in the hands of the state.
+While such decentralization leads to efficient investment decisions, it also facilitates societal power-sharing in ways that other forms of financial intermediation do not.
+Perhaps most importantly, when firms can raise the capital they need in the public capital markets, they no longer have to rely on the government or on other sources, such as powerful families, for funding.
+While this recourse to markets reduces rent-seeking in society significantly, it also reduces the power of government and of the richest individuals and families in society.

-On the supply side of the equation, there is a similar dynamic: the corporate form, with its critical features of limited liability and freely transferable shares, allows for the creation of a large middle class of investors in an economy that is able to accumulate large sums of capital and to put that capital to productive use.
-This is what accurately could be called the democratizing function of the limited liability form of business organization.
-In addition to serving the important function of reducing rent-seeking, the corporate form simultaneously permits firms to raise capital from many different sources and permits tremendous heterogeneity among suppliers of capital.
+A similar dynamic comes into play on the supply side of the equation: the corporate form, with its critical features of limited liability and freely transferable shares, allows for the creation of a large middle class of investors in an economy that is able to accumulate large amounts of capital and to put that capital to productive use.
+This middle class emergence is what accurately could be called the democratizing function of the limited liability form of business organization.
+In addition to serving the important function of reducing rent-seeking, the corporate form simultaneously permits firms to raise capital from many different sources and supports tremendous heterogeneity among suppliers of capital.